leodr/chayns-hooks/README.md

 ▸ **useAdminMode**(): _[AdminModeHookReturnValue](#interfacesadminmodehookreturnvaluemd)_

-Returns the current status of the admin-switch which will update on change.
-Also exposes methods to manually activate or deactivate the admin mode.
+Using this hook will subscribe your component to the current state of the admin mode.

 **Returns:** _[AdminModeHookReturnValue](#interfacesadminmodehookreturnvaluemd)_

+An object that can be destructed to get access to the current status of the admin mode and functions to manually activate or deactivate the admin mode.

 ---